 The site lies within the open countryside with limited isolated residential properties close by and small villages in the surrounding landscape.
-The site lies within the unitary authority area of Powys County Council and the Parish of Llanafan Fawr.
+The site lies within the unitary authority area of Powys County Council and the Parish of Llandysilio.
+According to the 2011 Census the parish had a population of 1,122.